Semimartingale decomposition of convex functions of continuous semimartingales by Brownian perturbation: Convex functions: some notations and results

 Of course a general convex function $f$ is not necessarily everywhere differentiable, a simple example being $f(x)=\vert x\vert$ which is not differentiable at $x=0$.
-We can however define a set of {\it subgradients} at such a $\lq\lq$troublesome'' point.
+We can, however, define a set of {\it subgradients} at each $\lq\lq$troublesome'' point like this.